dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 {% include tweet_quote.html quote_text="Understanding blockchains and cryptocurrency, such as bitcoin, is easier when you understand how cryptographic hash functions work." %}

+Using SHA-256, we have transformed a random-size input into a fixed-size bit string.
 Notice how, despite the length difference between `python1990K0OL` and `python`, each input produces a hash of the same length.
+Using a [hexadecimal representation](http://mathworld.wolfram.com/Hexadecimal.html), each hash has 64 digits that represent a 256-bit long string; each hexadecimal digit represents 4 bits.

+Outside of cryptography, hash functions are widely used but their properties and requirements are different and do not provide security.
+For example, [cyclic redundancy check (CRC)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) is a hash function used in network applications to detect errors but it is easily reversible, which makes it unsuitable for use in security applications such as digital signatures.

-Even if we were to find the details on how the input gets computed into the hash, we could not possibly reverse the hash back into the input.
+Throughout this article, we are going to explore what are the required properties that make a hash function suitable for usage in cryptography.
+To start, we should know that even if we were to find the details on how the input to a cryptographic hash function gets computed into a hash, it would not be practical for us to reverse the hash back into the input.
 Why's that?

-***Note***: Outside of cryptography, hash functions are widely used but their properties and requirements are different and do not provide security.
-For example, [cyclic redundancy check (CRC)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) is a hash function used in network applications to detect errors but it is easily reversible, which makes it unsuitable for use in security applications such as digital signatures.

 ## Cryptographic Hash Functions are Practically Irreversible